SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

 (2) predict.py:

 Used to predict the efficacy (i.e, dynamic range) of a new toehold switch.
 Takes the non-redundant engineered feature values in order as arguments, and returns the dynamic range of the construct:
- - `Input` (features in order): OverallMFE Frequency NetMFE BotRegMFE RBS-linkerMFE SpHeat
+ - `Input` (six features in order): OverallMFE Frequency NetMFE BotRegMFE RBS-linkerMFE SpHeat
- - `Usage`: python predict.py <InputFeatures>
+ - `Usage`: python predict.py `InputFeatures`
  - `Output`: Dynamic range of the given toehold switch construct